-Rivera-Rodriguez, Melanis, PhD
+Rivera-Rodriguez, Melanis, PsyD

-Title: Licensed Psychologist
+Title: Licensed Clinical Psychologist

 Dr. Melanis Rivera-Rodríguez is a licensed psychologist who is a Doctor in Psychology (Psy.D.) with a focus on Clinical Psychology from Ponce School of Medicine and Health Sciences in Puerto Rico.
 Dr. Rivera - Rodríguez was formally trained in Cognitive-Behavioral Therapy and evidence based practices while completing a certification in Primary Care Behavioral Health from UMASS Amherst in 2012.
 Dr. Rivera-Rodriguez completed a Dialectic Behavioral Therapy and Neurocognitive Rehabilitation informed internship in 2013.